Introducing L26 · The Operating-Alphabet Benchmark

 AGI should not fail foundation-level alphabet mastery.

 Today's frontier models write essays, draft code, and answer legal questions across many languages.
-But fluency is not mastery.
-L26 tests a more basic question: can a model reproduce the complete closed set of units a language is built from?
+But being fluent isn't the same as knowing the basics.
+L26 asks a simpler question: can a model list every building block a language is made from — its complete alphabet?

 6operating alphabets